Alexander Khan Setkhanian: Death

-Alexander died in 1953.
+Iskandar-Khan died in 1953.
 Following his death, a vast crowd of mourners crowded Tehran’s Armenian church to pay respects to him.
 Among the mourners were numerous government officials and military officers representing the Pahlavi regime.
 A military spokesman reportedly apologized to the family for the small number of officials in attendance, explaining that the current political turmoil in the wake of the CIA-engineered coup d’état made their attendance difficult.

 Following the service, government officials and military officers gathered outside to praise the virtues of a man who had served his country under four Qajar Shahs, and whose family had served the country for more than a century.
 The homage paid to the retired general was a reflection of the high esteem in which he was held for a lifetime of service to the country, during which he had directly participated in significant events that had paved the way for the governing regime.

 His casket was covered in the Iranian flag and carried on the shoulders of a military honor guard.
 The streets leading to the cemetery were lined with hundreds of uniformed soldiers.